Film production London

 Working on short film production is a particularly exciting area of my wide variety of project commissions.
 As an independent producer, filmmaker and editor, I support many small production companies and freelance film and documentary producers with their short-form productions.

 Film production case study

-Pamela Roberts, Director of Black Oxford Untold Stories, recently commissioned my production skills and creative services to assist her with the creation of her film production.
-This film was part of a continuation of Pamela’s project to communicate the untold story of Christian Frederick Cole.
+Pamela Roberts, Director of Black Oxford Untold Stories, recently commissioned my production skills and creative services to assist her with creating her film production.
+This film was part of a continuation of Pamela’s project to communicate Christian Frederick Cole’s untold story.
 As the author of ‘Black Oxford Untold Stories’ and the organiser of events such as ‘re-imagining Cole’, she planned to bring his story to life on film and had obtained some funding for its commission.
 In this case study, I briefly outline how we worked together on the films production.

 Filming location recces